parkrrr/weather-dist/README.md

 * Winter 2021 - First UI iteration using Knockout.js and Chart.js.
 Would only display barometric pressure.
 * Summer 2021 - Converted graph to Chartist, added temperature and humidity views.
 * Winter 2022 - Removed jQuery and Moment dependencies, added dewpoint view.
 Removed server components and query NWS API directly.
-* Fall 2023 - Converted to Preact.
+* Fall 2023 - Converted to Preact, moved to GitHub Pages
 * Spring 2024 - Chartist dependency removed, now rendering SVG directly.
+Added wind view and time scale controls.

 ## Usage
 Load https://parkrrr.github.io/weather/ into your mobile browser of choice.
 The design is mobile-first so it may be weird to use on a desktop.